TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 20/1 Samuel 20.23.md

 ---

-And as touching the matter which thou and I have spoken of, behold, Jehovah is between thee and me for ever.
+Concerning the matter which you and I have spoken of, behold, Yahweh is between you and me forever."